logan-wrld/target-painter/README.md

 How it works (3 steps)

-Capture: read frames from the configured webcam.
+- Capture: read frames from the configured webcam.
-Detect: find the target (bright spot or red/green/blue blob) and compute its pixel coordinates.
+- Detect: find the target (bright spot or red/green/blue blob) and compute its pixel coordinates.
-Act: convert pixels → servo angles using calibration, then send "X:<angle> Y:<angle>" over serial to the Arduino.
+- Act: convert pixels → servo angles using calibration, then send "X:<angle> Y:<angle>" over serial to the Arduino.

+The parts for this project are saved within "parts.csv"